-With all the journalists out of work, it’s becoming harder and harder to dog_phonefind the facts behind the “news” stories.
+With all the journalists out of work, it’s becoming harder and harder to find the facts behind the “news” stories.
 There is a headline, a provocative statement, and 7 minutes of punditry, but no one asks the things I want to know.
 So here are a few things I have tried to unearth, then I am going back to not listening to the news or the radio because frankly I know less when it’s over than if I never heard it.

 1. What was that poll question?